 This is the same as above, but in another key.

-You could of course change to any key.
-The roman numerals are I7, IV7 and V7 and here is how you can "translate" these in different keys:
+The roman numerals are I(7), IV(7) and V(7) and here is how you can transpose these in different keys:

 Try to listen to the chord changes so that you are able to know which chord it was if you heard someone else play.
 The IV-chord shares tones with the I-chord and is somewhat alike.
 The V-chord sound like it want to resolve into another chord.